 1. Development hard costs.
-Development hard costs are the actual cost of
+Development hard costs are the actual cost of constructing or rehabilitating housing.

 2. Related soft costs.
-Other reasonable and necessary costs incurred by the owner or LHC and associated with the financing or development (or both) of New following criteria:

-Units or Existing Units assisted with CDBG Funds
+Other reasonable and necessary costs incurred by the owner or LHC and associated with the financing or development (or both) of New Units or Existing Units assisted with CDBG Funds following criteria:

+Green Building:

-Green Building: Must be certified by a qualified third-party verifier according to one of the i.
+Must be certified by a qualified third-party verifier according to one of the i.
 LEED ii.
 Green Communities iii.
 National Green Building Standard ICC 700 iv.
 EarthCraft

+Laura/Delta:

-Laura/Delta: Hurricane Laura is identified as DR-4559, and Hurricane Delta is identified as DR-
+Hurricane Laura is identified as DR-4559, and Hurricane Delta is identified as DR-